Though it pains me to admit it, I am not perfect (see below).

 Things I am

 I’m local.
-I grew up in Prescott, and I have practiced in Yavapai County for 20 years.
+I grew up in Prescott, and I practiced law in Yavapai County for 20 years.

 I’m the guy.
 I am personally involved from start to finish.
 My clients pay one salary for the chief, cook, and bottle washer, not three salaries.

 As I became aware of the extent of my mental illness, I started receiving treatment from qualified health professionals.
 It’s an ongoing process.
-So I am not available 24/7.
-I do have a duty to my former clients to respond timely, and will do my best to do so, but If I drop the ball, please feel free to remind me of things.
+I have a duty to my former clients to respond timely, and will do my best to do so, but If I drop the ball, please feel free to remind me of things.
 Again: I am human.
 I will do my best to help you, and I can promise to treat you with respect and courtesy.
 I appreciate those who have done the same for me.